 Leslie Ronald Young was born 21 September 1921 in Cinderford, Gloucestershire.
 He suffered greatly with illness as a child, nearly dying from bronchitis, double pneumonia and pleurisy.
 But he would later excel at sport, and turned down a place with Wigan’s rugby league team.

-Jimmy Young had been an electrician and physical training instructor for the RAF before becoming a singer in 1950.
-His cover of Nat ‘King’ Cole’s Too Young was a big sheet music seller in 1951, but it was 1955 that proved his most successful year recording music, with two number 1s to his name.
+He worked as an electrician and physical training instructor for the RAF before becoming a singer in 1950.
+His cover of Nat ‘King’ Cole’s Too Young was a big sheet music seller in 1951, and he signed with Decca Records a year later.
+But it was 1955 that proved his most successful year in music, with two number 1s to his name.

 Written by: Alex North & Hy Zaret

 Weeks at number 1: 3 (24 June-14 July)

 The Clash guitarist Mick Jones – 26 June

 30 June: Gloster Meteor jet fighter crashed on takeoff in Kent, killing all crew members and two fruit-pickers.
 Later that day, two Hawker Sea Hawk jets crash into the North Sea in two separate incidents, leaving one pilot dead.